 The Office of the DOF/VPAA oversees both the Travel-to-Read and the Travel-to-Represent Programs.
 In addition to these funding sources, departments are budgeted \$500 per full-time faculty member in the travel line of their own budgets, overseen by the chair.
-Full-time faculty members, whether on campus or on sabbatical leave, may receive reimbursements from the Travel-to-Represent Programs (up to a total of \$1,250 combined) as well as from the departmental travel line as approved by the department chair.
+Full-time faculty members, whether on campus or on sabbatical leave, may receive reimbursements from the Travel-to-Read or the Travel-to-Represent Programs (up to a total of \$1,400) as well as from the departmental travel line as approved by the department chair.
 Part-time faculty members are eligible for proportional assistance if funds are available.
-On limited occasions, and at their discretion, chairs may authorize for department members' reimbursement from the departmental travel budget for professional support other than travel.
+On limited occasions, and at their discretion, chairs may authorize for department travel.